positron48/esp32-caretaker/readme.md

 2.  **ESP32-CAM Board:** You will need an ESP32-CAM module.
 3.  **USB to Serial Converter:** To upload code to the ESP32-CAM, you'll need a USB to Serial converter (like FTDI adapter).
 Ensure it's compatible with 3.3V logic levels.
 4.  **L298N Motor Driver (Optional):** If you want to control motors, you'll need an L298N motor driver and two DC motors.
+5.  **Bluetooth Controller (Optional):** For physical control, an ExpressLRS Joystick or similar BLE joystick can be used.

 ### Project Setup